ska-sa/spead2/doc/py-send.rst

      causing more sleeps than necessary.
    :param int max_heaps: For asynchronous transmits, the maximum number of
      heaps that can be in-flight.
+   :param float burst_rate_ratio: If packet sending falls below the target
+     transmission rate, the rate will be increased until the average rate has caught up.
+This value specifies the "catch-up" rate, as a ratio to the target rate.

    The constructor arguments are also instance attributes.